iMAboud/iMSteam/README.md

 Adds pirated alternatives on Steam's website.

 ## Update
+Added Firefox support

 Added settings to toggle on/off on sites to show or hide them.

-Added Crack Status and GoG
+Added Crack Status and GoG Games

 Tampermonkey user-script updated to include RuTracker and 1337x (these are only in user-script at the moment).